CMDG 10: Setting fields reference

 fl_as_posts- Search posts.
 The data value of the config array must be the slug of the post type you want to search.
 Returns an array of post IDs.

 fl_as_terms- Search terms.
 The data value of the config array must be the slug of the term you want to search.
 Returns an array of term IDs.

 fl_as_users- Search users.
 Returns an array of user IDs.

 fl_as_links- Search links.
 Returns an array of permalinks.

 A string of comma-separated values that the user has selected.

 The text field displays a standard HTML text input.

 The text entered by the user.

 The textarea field displays a standard HTML textarea input.
-As of Beaver Builder 2.2.5, there is an optional
+There is an optional

 maxlength key-value pair, shown in this example, and you can set any value you want.
 Beaver Builder has no maximum number of characters in its textareas, but you can use